stjet/stjet/README.md

 Hi!
-I'm a hobbyist programmer interested in cryptography, and image manipulation.
+I'm a hobbyist programmer interested in cryptography, image manipulation, and contributing to open source projects.

 Most projects and other information at https://prussia.dev.

 Gists: https://gist.github.com/jetstream0